 The Shop Around the Corner, 1940, Metro-Goldwyn-Mayer.
 Starring James Stewart, Margaret Sullavan, Frank Morgan.
 Directed by Ernst Lubitsch.
 B&W, 99 minutes.

-One of the most charming and disarming romantic comedies ever made, The Shop Around the Corner is a story of two co-workers seeking both romance & security, neither knowing the other is the one to provide it.
+One of the most charming and disarming romantic comedies ever made, The Shop Around the Corner is a story of two co-workers seeking both romance and security, neither knowing the other is the one to provide it.
 Both believe they’ve found love with a mystery pen pal, unknown persons who possess all the desired qualities.

 Alfred Kralik (James Stewart) is constantly at odds with fellow sales clerk Klara Novak (Margaret Sullavan).
 They work at Matuschek and Company, a Hungarian shop that sells such goods as suitcases and musical cigarette boxes.
 Each has been corresponding with someone they gratefully say is nothing like the other, and they’re both anxious, yet hesitant, about meeting their correspondents.